greenscreens-io/webcomponents/manual/install.md

 ### <a name="demos"></a> **Use Demos**
 ---

-To use provided demos of GS WebComponents, simply copy the whole project to a web server root path and point to a **./webcomponents/demos** folder.
+To use provided GS WebComponents demos, simply copy the whole project to a web server root path and point to a **./webcomponents/demos** folder.
 There is no need for any other dependencies or building process.

 <br>